Gothia Towers

 The Gothia Towers, in Gothenburg, Sweden, is the largest hotel in the Nordic countries.
 Part of the Swedish Exhibition and Congress Centre, it has 1,200 rooms and eleven suites and offers a variety of restaurants and bars.

 Construction

 The first tower was built in 1984, and the second in 2001.
 The third tower was built between 2011 and 2014.
-The third tower is the tallest building (100 m) in Gothenburg and the sixth tallest building in Sweden.
+The third tower was the tallest building (100 m) in Gothenburg until 2023, it is now the third tallest of the city and the fourteenth tallest building in Sweden.

 Facilities

 In 2014, the Upper House was inaugurated in the second tower, a five-star hotel within the hotel.
 The Upper House has an awarded restaurant and an exclusive 3-floor spa with an outdoor glass bottom pool on the 19th floor.
 Also inaugurated in 2014, was the show arena the Theatre.

 Heaven 23

 Heaven 23 is a bar and restaurant located on the 23rd floor.
 It was opened in connection with the second tower.
 The restaurant and bar have a total of 178 restaurant and bar seats.